 Understanding the Prohibited Transaction Rules

-The definition of a “disqualified person” (Internal Revenue Code Section 4975(e)(2)) extends into a variety of related party scenarios, but generally includes the IRA holder, any ancestors or lineal descendants of the IRA holder, and entities in which the IRA holder holds a controlling equity or management interest.
-Essentially, the IRA investment must be made to exclusively benefit the IRA and cannot, in any way, directly or indirectly, benefit the IRA owner or any “disqualified person.”
+The definition of a “disqualified person” (IRC Section 4975(e)(2)) extends into a variety of related party scenarios, but generally includes the IRA holder, any ancestors or lineal descendants of the IRA holder, and entities in which the IRA holder holds a controlling equity or management interest.
+In sum, every Self-Directed IRA investment must be made to exclusively benefit the IRA and not any disqualified person.

-Therefore, when one is seeking to use a Self-Directed to invest in a real estate fund, it is important to be cautious that the IRA owner nor any “disqualified person” owns, in the aggregate, over 50% of the real estate fund or will, directly or indirectly, benefit from the IRA investment in any way.
+Therefore, when one is seeking to use IRA funds to invest in a real estate fund, it is important to be cautious that any disqualified person (including the IRA owner) owns, in the aggregate, over 50% of the real estate fund.
+Additionally, no disqualified person should directly or indirectly, benefit from the IRA investment in any way.

 Navigating the UBTI Rules